w3f/Grants-Program/applications/Bono_Network.md

 **Tagline**: Bono Network - Decentralizing Justice through Blockchain and AI

 **Brief Description**:
 Bono is a decentralized legal infrastructure platform aiming to democratize access to justice globally.
 By integrating blockchain technology, AI (Codename Arbiter), and a global network of vetted law firms (the High Table), Bono provides affordable and accessible legal services across jurisdictions.
-Our mission is to modernize the legal industry by reducing costs, increasing transparency, and protecting vulnerable individuals through innovative technology solutions like zero-knowledge proofs and immutable legal records.
+Our mission is to modernize the legal industry by reducing costs, increasing transparency, and protecting vulnerable individuals through innovative technology solutions like zero-knowledge proofs and immutable legal records, Worldwide.

 **Relation to Substrate/Polkadot/Kusama**:
 Bono intends to leverage Substrate to build a blockchain-based legal infrastructure that is interoperable, secure, and scalable.
 By integrating with Polkadot, Bono can ensure cross-chain compatibility and high levels of security for legal document verification, tokenization of litigation, and decentralized governance mechanisms.

 **Why We Are Building Bono**:
 Access to justice is a fundamental right, yet the current legal system is often inaccessible due to high costs, inefficiencies, and jurisdictional barriers.
 Bono seeks to bridge this gap by utilizing blockchain and AI technologies to create a transparent, efficient, and global legal platform.
+Read our [Whitepaper](https://bit.ly/bono-whitepaper) for more information on how we plan to achieve this.

 ---